 NCERT Solutions Class 9 Social Science Geography – Chapter 6 Population helps students understand the population of India, its distribution, and how it changes over time.
 This chapter explains important topics like population density, growth rate, age composition, and the role of the census in collecting population data.

-By going through these NCERT Solution, students will understand how population trends influence the country's economy, resources, and development.
+By going through these NCERT Solutions, students will understand how population trends influence the country's economy, resources, and development.
 Through these NCERT Solutions, students will perform better on exams and acquire an understanding of how population relates to aspects of populations' lives in India.

 Download NCERT Solutions Class 9 Social Science Geography Chapter 6 – Population in free PDF.
 Access detailed answers to understand population trends and boost your exam preparation confidently.

-NCERT Solutions Class 9 Geography Chapter 6 introduces students to the characteristics, growth, and distribution of India’s population, along with the challenges and opportunities arising from demographic changes.
-The key concepts include:
+Class 9 Geography from Class 9 Social Science Geography Chapter 6 introduces students to the characteristics, growth, and distribution of India’s population, along with the challenges and opportunities arising from demographic changes.
+The key concepts from this chapter include:

-- Choose the right answer from the four alternatives given below :
+1. Choose the right answer from the four alternatives given below :

 (i) Migrations change the number, distribution and composition of the population in :